dmwm/cms_consistency/site_cmp3/README.rst

   * server_root - string - the top path of the area to scan in the xrood namespace
   * recursion - integer - the level relative to the server_root at which to start using "xrdfs ls -R"
   * timeout - integer - timeout in seconds for "xrdfs ls" command
-  * worker - integer - number of parallel "xrdfs ls" clients to run
+  * workers - integer - number of parallel "xrdfs ls" clients to run
   * remove_prefix - string - additional path prefix to remove from the found path after the server_root was removed
   * add_prefix - string - prefix to add to the path after applying "remove_prefix"
   * rewrite - dictionary - defines further path-to-LFN rewriting rules using RegExp